Dessers scores as Genk crash out of Champions League following Shakhtar Donetsk loss

 - FIFA 22 Ultimate Team changes: FUT Champions, Division Rivals and other new features

-However, they were unable to turn the table around as the Ukrainian Premier League side completed a double over them.
+However, they were unable to turn the table around as the Ukrainian Premier League side completed a double.

 Despite needing at least, a draw to progress, Roberto De Zerbi’s men took the lead in the 27th minute through Lassina Traore.

-Brazilian defender played the ball from the center line to the opponent's penalty area and his compatriot Tete controlled, then teed up the Burkina Faso international who fired past goalkeeper Maarten Vandevoordt.
+Brazilian defender Dodo played the ball from the centre line to the opponent's penalty area and his compatriot Tete controlled, then teed up the Burkina Faso international who fired past goalkeeper Maarten Vandevoordt.

-Although the visitors came back stronger, albeit, they were unable to level matters as the first ended 1-0.
+Although the visitors came back stronger, yet, they were unable to level matters as the first half ended 1-0.

-Realising that their ambition of progressing to the next round have vanished into thin air, John van den Brom’s team played with calm.
+Realising that their ambition of progressing to the next round was fading into thin air, John van den Brom’s team played with calm.

-They went close to scoring in the 49th minute when Theo Bongonda’s effort from seven meters was stopped by Anatolii Trubin.
+They went close to scoring in the 49th minute but Theo Bongonda’s effort from seven meters was stopped by Anatolii Trubin.

 Onuachu and Junya Ito had few chances but they were disturbed by the backline anchored by Dodo, Marlon and Vitao.

-In the 76th minute, Marcos Antonio doubled Shakhtar’s advantage after slotting home after Traore’s shot was deflected towards his path.
+In the 76th minute, Marcos Antonio doubled Shakhtar’s advantage after slotting home as Traore’s shot was deflected towards his path.

 Mike Tresor assisted Dessers with the visitors’ only goal in the 90th minute.
 Even at that, they crashed out of the competition on a 4-2 aggregate.